showbizdudebeta/cheeseepedia/content/wiki/biker-chuck-e-plush-2007-1.md

 tags = ["In-Store Merchandise"] categories = ["Chuck E. Cheese's"]
 +++
-This Chuck E Cheese Plush would feature in the Prize counter area in 2007
+This Chuck E Cheese Plush would feature in the Prize counter area in 2007,

-It Featured Chuck E. with sunglasses, a red headband and a rare USA one sometimes
+It Featured Chuck E. with sunglasses, a red headband and a rare USA one sometimes,

-it had a black jacket and jeans too
+it had a black jacket and jeans too,

 It also featured Chuck E Smiling